First Avenue, Burleigh HeadsView

 With a population of around 3.5 million, the SEQ region is set to grow by another 1.9 million by 2041.
-Brisbane, Gold Coast and the Sunshine Coast account for 70% of net interstate migration to Queensland which continues to trend upwards and outperform every other state in Australia.
+Brisbane, Gold Coast and the Sunshine Coast account for 70% of net interstate migration to Queensland which is currently at a 15 year high and far exceeds every other state in Australia.

 The sixth-largest significant urban area in Australia, the Gold Coast boasts the fastest growing level of economic output in the nation.
 Over $25 billion in infrastructure investment will continue to transform the region into a globally competitive city dedicated to business and employment growth for at least the next decade.Read more